MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/set-up-safe-links-policies.md

   - To create, modify, and delete Safe Links policies, you need to be a member of the **Organization Management** or **Security Administrator** role groups in the Microsoft 365 security center **and** a member of the **Organization Management** role group in Exchange Online.
   - For read-only access to Safe Links policies, you need to be a member of the **Global Reader** or **Security Reader** role groups.

-  For more information, see [Permissions in the Security & Compliance Center](permissions-in-the-security-and-compliance-center.md) and [Permissions in Exchange Online](/exchange/permissions-exo/permissions-exo).
+  For more information, see [Permissions in the Microsoft 365 security center](permissions-in-the-security-and-compliance-center.md) and [Permissions in Exchange Online](/exchange/permissions-exo/permissions-exo).

   > [!NOTE]
   >